-In December 2021, the compensation committee granted RSU awards to the NEOs, with a portion of each NEO's target value in PRSUs and a portion of each NEO's target value in time-based RSUs in connection with the 2022 annual equity grant cycle (the "Fiscal Year 2022 Equity Program").
-This approach of granting both time and performance-based equity awards to our executives reflects the compensation committee's philosophy of pay-for-performance and is expected to be a regular part of our executive compensation program in future years.
+In December 2022 and September 2023, after carefully considering the performance of the Company and the executive team, the compensation committee granted RSU awards to the NEOs, with a portion of each NEO's target value in PRSUs and a portion of each NEO's target value in time-based RSUs in connection with the fiscal year 2023 annual equity grant cycle (the "Fiscal Year 2023 Equity Program").
+This approach of granting both time and long-term performance-based equity awards to our executives, which we first instituted with respect to our fiscal year 2022 annual equity grant cycle, reflects the compensation committee's philosophy of pay-for-performance and continues to be a regular part of our executive compensation program.

-The compensation committee determined to grant PRSUs to the executive officers in lieu of stock options (which had been granted in prior years) as PRSUs better align executives' long-term incentives with the long-term interests of stockholders.
+The compensation committee again determined it would grant PRSUs to the executive officers in lieu of stock options (which had been granted in years prior to fiscal year 2022) as PRSUs better align executives' long-term incentives with the long-term interests of stockholders.
 PRSUs drive long-term Company performance and are more properly aligned with the pay-for-performance philosophy underlying our executive compensation program.

-In addition, PRSUs are intended to enhance retention of executives through three-year vesting cycles, and to provide executive officers with a long-term incentive to manage the Company from the perspective of an owner and align our executive team's interests in growing our stock price.
+In addition, PRSUs are intended to enhance retention of executives through multi-year vesting cycles, and to provide executive officers with a long-term incentive to manage the Company from the perspective of an owner and align our executive team's interests in growing the business.
 PRSUs support the objectives of linking realized value to the achievement of critical financial and operational objectives and delivering superior long-term stockholder returns.

-The material features of our Fiscal Year 2022 Equity Program are summarized in the table below.
+The material features of our Fiscal Year 2023 Equity Program are summarized in the table below.